France: Health

-Even if the French have the reputation of being one of the thinnest people in developed countries, France—like other rich countries—faces an increasing and recent epidemic of obesity, due mostly to the replacement in French eating habits of traditional healthy French cuisine by junk food.
-The French obesity rate is still far below that of the United States—currently equal to the American rate in the 1970s—and is still the lowest in Europe.
-Authorities now regard obesity as one of the main public health issues and fight it fiercely.
-Rates of childhood obesity are slowing in France while continuing to grow in other countries.

 Education

 In 1802, Napoleon created the lycée, the second and final stage of secondary education that prepares students for higher education studies or a profession.
-Nevertheless, Jules Ferry is considered the father of the French modern school, leading reforms in the late 19th century that established free, secular and compulsory education (currently mandatory until the age of 16).
+Jules Ferry is considered the father of the French modern school, leading reforms in the late 19th century that established free, secular and compulsory education (currently mandatory to age 16).

-French education is centralised and divided into three stages: Primary, secondary, and higher education.
+French education is centralised and divided into three stages: primary, secondary, and higher education.
 The Programme for International Student Assessment, coordinated by the OECD, ranked France's education as near the OECD average in 2018.
-France was one of the PISA-participating countries where school children perceived some of the lowest levels of support and feedback from their teachers.
-Schoolchildren in France reported greater concern about the disciplinary climate and behaviour in classrooms compared to other OECD countries.
+School children in France reported greater concern about the disciplinary climate and behaviour in classrooms compared to other OECD countries.

-Primary and secondary education are predominantly public, and run by the Ministry of National Education.
-While training and remuneration of teachers and the curriculum are the responsibility of the state centrally, the management of primary and secondary schools is overseen by local authorities.
-Primary education comprises two phases, nursery school (école maternelle) and elementary school (école élémentaire).
-Nursery school aims to stimulate the minds of very young children and promote their socialisation and development of a basic grasp of language and numbers.
-Around the age of six, children transfer to elementary school, whose primary objectives are learning about writing, arithmetic and citizenship.
-Secondary education also consists of two phases.
-The first is delivered through colleges (collège) and leads to the national certificate (Diplôme national du brevet).
-The second is offered in high schools (lycée) and finishes in national exams leading to a baccalaureate (baccalauréat, available in professional, technical or general flavours) or certificate of professional competence (certificat d'aptitude professionelle).

-Higher education is divided between public universities and the prestigious and selective Grandes écoles, such as Sciences Po Paris for Political studies, HEC Paris for Economics, Polytechnique, the École des hautes études en sciences sociales for Social studies and the École nationale supérieure des mines de Paris that produce high-profile engineers, or the École nationale d'administration for careers in the Grands Corps of the state.
+Higher education is divided between public universities and the prestigious and selective Grandes écoles, such as Sciences Po Paris for political studies, HEC Paris for economics, Polytechnique, the École des hautes études en sciences sociales for social studies and the École nationale supérieure des mines de Paris that produce high-profile engineers, or the École nationale d'administration for careers in the Grands Corps of the state.
 The Grandes écoles have been criticised for alleged elitism, producing many if not most of France's high-ranking civil servants, CEOs and politicians.